housing advice

 Registering with a doctor and help with healthcare costs

-When you first move in to Halls you should register with a local General Practitioner (GP) as soon as possible.
+When you first move into Halls you should register with a local General Practitioner (GP) as soon as possible.
 Student Health and Wellbeing can help you to register with a local GP.

 You may also want to consider registering yourself with an NHS dentist as well as an optometrist as this might also need those services while living in Halls.